Genetic genealogy helps ID victim of Green River Killer

 Stephens’ family requested privacy and declined to speak with reporters, said Sgt.
 Tim Meyer, a spokesman for the sheriff’s office.

+Researchers at the DNA Doe Project don’t contact victims’ families, Binder said, but as the mother of a 14-year-old daughter, she could imagine the trauma they endured.

+“It was a lot to think about how youthful this victim was and what she had gone through in her life,” Binder said.
+“It’s really upsetting her youth was taken away from her, but it also gives me some measure of comfort and a feeling of success because we were able to restore her name.”

-Ridgway preyed on victims in the Seattle area, many of them young women in vulnerable positions, including sex workers and runaways, mostly from 1982 to 1984.
-Though he had long been a suspect, his role was unconfirmed for nearly two decades before advances in DNA technology allowed detectives to identify him as the Green River Killer in 2001 from a saliva sample they had procured in 1987.
+Ridgway preyed on young women in vulnerable positions, including sex workers and runaways, mostly from 1982 to 1984.
+He sometimes showed them photos of his own young son to gain their trust.

+He was long a suspect in the Green River killings — so called because the first victims were found in the Green River, which runs through several south Seattle suburbs.
+Detectives were unable to prove his role until 2001, when advances in DNA technology allowed them to link a saliva sample they had obtained from him in 1987 to semen found on several victims.

 Ridgway claimed to have killed dozens more women than he was charged with — so many he said he lost count.
 He pleaded guilty in a deal to avoid the death penalty after agreeing to help investigators find additional remains.
 He is now 71, spending the rest of his life at the Washington State Penitentiary.